 And many thanks to Vikki Brush for the lovely bee photo!
 (Posted with permission.)

-This excerpt was also posted on my official Facebook page on Monday, June 14, 2021.
+This excerpt was also posted as blog entry on these webpages, and on my official Facebook page, both on Monday, June 14, 2021.